Surgical Case Library

 Stomach & Esophagus

-Gastrocolic Fistula in Crohn's Disease
+Gastrocolic Fistula in Crohn's Disease.

-Crohn's disease is a chronic inflammatory disease of unknown etiology, characterized by periods of remission a...
+<p><strong><u>Crohn's disease is a chronic inflammatory disease of unknown etiology, characterized by periods ...

 Gastrointestinal fistulas, including gastrocolic fistulas, represent rare manifestations of Crohn's disease and can be challenging to diagnose, contributing to increased morbidity and mortality if not detected early.